lheimbs/probemon/README.md

 # probemon
-A simple command line tool for monitoring and logging 802.11 probe frames
+A (not that simple anymore) command line tool for monitoring and logging 802.11 probe frames

 I decided to build this simple python script using scapy so that I could record 802.11 probe frames over a long period of time.
 This was specifically useful in my use case: proving that a person or device was present at a given location at a given time.